romeokienzler/TensorFlow/README.md

-# Now it is TensorFlow 2.1 done by ali
+# Ali is changing the file

+Do you see any change

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them: